Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 The Proxy also acts as a local cache, allowing you to make requests to the Proxy without hitting the core API.

+## Performance

+The Edge Proxy can currently serve ~2,000 requests per second at a mean latency of ~7ms on a single, 4-core VM.
+It is stateless and hence close to perfectly scalable being deployed behind a load balancer.

 ## Running the Edge Proxy

 The Edge Proxy runs as a docker container.
 It is currently available at the